po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

 * Open `21-Ins_for-of/index.js` in your browser and demonstrate the following:

-* Run `node index.js` after commenting out the 2D array example.
+* Run `node index.js` after commenting out the multidimensional array example.

   * 🔑 Notice when we run the code that we see each value in the songs array, as follows: